Infinite geodesics, competition interfaces and the second class particle in the scaling limit: Impressions from a landscape

 Denote the open upper half plane by $\Hp = \{(x,t): x \in \R, t > 0 \}$ and by $\overline{\Hp}$ its closure.
 An {\bf initial condition} is a function

 which is upper semicontinuous, finite on at least one point, and satisfies $h_0(x) \leq c(1+|x|)$ for some constant $c$.
 Define the height function with initial condition $h_0$ as

-The law of $\hh$ is called the {\bf KPZ fixed point}, first constructed by Matetski, Quastel and Remenik \cite{MQR} as a Markov process on function space.
-The height function is continuous in $x$ and $t$, and for every $t$, $\hh(\cdot,t)$ also satisfies the definition of an initial condition \cite{MQR}.
+The law of $\La(h_0;\cdot)$ is called the {\bf KPZ fixed point}, first constructed by Matetski, Quastel and Remenik \cite{MQR} as a Markov process on function space.
+The height function is continuous in $(x,t)$, and for every $t$, $\La(h_0; \cdot,t)$ also satisfies the definition of an initial condition \cite{MQR}.

-The KPZ fixed point is also a stochastic integrable system in that its finite dimensional laws can be expressed in terms of Fredholm determinants; see \cite{JR, JR2, Liu, MQR} for such results on the spacetime law of $\hh$, and \cite{BoGo, CoKPZ, QuKPZ} for surveys on the KPZ universality class.
+The KPZ fixed point is also a stochastic integrable system in that its finite dimensional laws can be expressed in terms of Fredholm determinants; see \cite{JR, JR2, Liu, MQR} for such results on the spacetime law of the KPZ fixed point, and \cite{BoGo, CoKPZ, QuKPZ} for surveys on the KPZ universality class.

 The directed landscape gives a simultaneous coupling of the KPZ fixed point for all initial conditions through the variational formula \eqref{eqn:KPZfixedpt}.
 This allows to compare different height functions through a common underlying randomness.
-We will thus call $\hh(x,t)$ the directed landscape height function when it is realized as \eqref{eqn:KPZfixedpt}.
+We will thus call $\La(h_0;x,t)$ the directed landscape height function when it is realized as \eqref{eqn:KPZfixedpt}.